Herbs of the Earth

 - Mary Carse became an herbalist in the rural American tradition, beginning her practice long before anybody thought up the term “New Age.”
 She gets along well with New Age herbalists who come to her for studies.
 But there’s nothing mystical about her approach to herbal healing.
 She describes what has been proven to work in practice, not just what should work according to theory.

 - Her writing style is like that of an old-fashioned school marm.
 She tells you what you need to know, then asks questions at the ends of chapters to see if you were reading carefully enough.
 Herbs are powerful medicine, and Mary Carse wants to be sure that before you use or prescribe them, you know what you’re doing.
 In her book, you’ll get the most thoroughly established information possible, with the most complete warnings to prevent any mis-use of herbs.

 About the Author

-Mary Carse, a resident of Hinesburg, Vermont, where she maintains a garden of useful herbs and has led the drive for major expansion of the local library.
-She is a registered member of the National Institute of Medicinal Herbs, which is based in Great Britain.
+Mary Carse, now deceased, was a long-time resident of Hinesburg, Vermont, where she maintained a garden of useful herbs led the drive for major expansion of the local library, which now bears her name.
+She was a registered member of the National Institute of Medicinal Herbs, based in Great Britain.